firedrakeproject/firedrake/doc/sphinx/source/linear_algebra.rst

 a given processor, and the off-diagonal part all other rows.

 .. figure:: images/mpi_matrix.svg
+  :align: center

-  *Distribution of a sparse matrix among 3 MPI processes*
+  Distribution of a sparse matrix among 3 MPI processes

 .. _matrix_assembly: